Top 10 Games

 David Hayter’s Iconic Snake

 David Hayter’s Solid Snake is the heart of the series.
-His gravelly, battle-worn voice feels like it’s been through a warzone and back, perfectly matching Snake’s grizzled mercenary vibe.
+His gravelly, battle-worn voice feels like it has been through a warzone and back, perfectly matching Snake’s grizzled mercenary vibe.
 Whether he’s grunting through a codec call or delivering a deadpan one-liner, Hayter makes Snake feel like a guy you’d follow into battle.
 It’s the kind of performance that defines a character for generations.

 Supporting Cast That Shines

 The supporting cast is no slouch either.
 Cam Clarke’s Liquid Snake in the first game drips with venomous charisma, making their sibling rivalry feel personal and intense.
 Lori Alan’s The Boss in Metal Gear Solid 3 is a standout, her commanding yet tender delivery carries the emotional core of the game, especially in those heartbreaking final moments.
-Every character, from Otacon’s nerdy sincerity to Revolver Ocelot’s sly drawl, feels distinct and alive.

 Why It Stands Out